theorashid/probabilistic-programming-packages/README.md

 The [data](https://github.com/openfootball/england) are the 380 matches of the 2019/20 Premier League season, consisting of the home team, the away team and the scoreline.

-The number of goals for the home or away team in a given match follows a Poisson distribution, with the rate modelled as a log-linear random effect model made up of an attacking parameter for each team, a defending parameter for each team, and a home advantage parameter in the home goals likelihood.
+The number of goals for the home or away team in a match follows a Poisson distribution, with the rate modelled as a log-linear random effect model with an attacking parameter for each team, a defending parameter for each team, and a home advantage parameter in the home goals likelihood.
 The mean and precision of the attacking and defending parameters are each given their own hyperpriors, thus forming a hierarchical model.